 Lumbar puncture should be done if patients have meningeal signs or a change in mental status.

 With early diagnosis, treatment, and intensive support, including mechanical ventilation, fluids, and vasopressors, mortality may be reduced to less than the rate in previously documented cases (45% in the US 2001 anthrax attacks and 90% in cases before these attacks).
-If treatment is delayed (usually because the diagnosis is missed), death is likely.
+If treatment of anthrax is delayed (usually because the diagnosis is missed), death is likely.

 Cutaneous anthrax without significant edema or systemic symptoms is treated with one of the following antibiotics: